What is a COI and Do You Need it for Your CT Move?

 • Date of issue

-• Insurance agent or broker that produced the certificate
+• An insurance agent or broker who produced the certificate

 • Name and address of the business